Here's a poem by Nazim Hikmet, if you haven't read:

 THE LIE: Smokers and smoking impose a heavy cost on society.

-Of all the lies told by the anti smoke haters this one has to be the most ludicrous.
+THE TRUTH: Of all the lies told by the anti smoke haters this one has to be the most ludicrous.
 For example, if smoking kills people well before their time, the saving of Social Security and Medicare benefits would be significant.
 The extra medical costs to the "State" are more than exceeded by the outrageous taxes currently paid by smokers.
 Contrary to reports that smokers miss more work time than non-smokers is a completely unsubstantiated number.
 Indeed, there are so many variables as to why people miss work, it would be impossible to determine whether smoking was a significant cause or not.

 Furthermore, it has been a policy of long standing that insurance companies assess smokers a higher rate for insurance premiums.
 This has been done in spite of a lack of any definitive proof that smokers, because of smoking, contribute to higher medical costs.
 It is astounding that an otherwise healthy person who watches his weight, exercises, eats a healthy diet, and drinks only in moderation if at all, has to pay a higher insurance premium than an obese person who eats and drinks to excess and doesn't know the meaning of the word exercise, but does not smoke.